- Excerpt from coming book on NW Oregon: What was Illahee?

 The river that had once been a seam holding the Lower Columbia communities together, now became a partition that estranged these communities from each other, like relatives that have moved across country, or in-laws from a prior marriage.
 With the coming of the railroad and later the Interstate highway, an ancient geographic paradigm that had carved the tracks of human intercourse in this region was replaced, virtually overnight, by a new configuration that completely obliterated even the memory of what had existed before.

 In 1911 the Pacific Railroad and Navigation Company completed a rail connection from Washington County to Tillamook using the narrow passage afforded by the gorge carved out by the Salmonberry River Valley.
 Tillamook lay in one of the most inaccessible locations on the North Oregon Coast.
-It was equally inaccessible from the mouth of the Columbia River, or from the Willamette Valley and this link was essential to sustain the vital arteries of Tillamook’s industry, enabling resources to reach markets, and people to travel reliably.
+It was equally inaccessible from the mouth of the Columbia River, as it was from the Willamette Valley.
+This link was essential to sustain the vital arteries of Tillamook’s industry, enabling resources to reach markets, and people to travel reliably.

 The break in rail service was dramatic leaving people stranded away from home and resources.
 Towards the end of that first week in 1913, a group of eight stranded Tillamook residents assembled in Portland and decided to get back to Tillamook, regardless of what it took.